 4. Students need to be sufficiently challenged

-According to renowned psychologist, Vygotsky, children need to be sufficiently challenged.
+According to the renowned psychologist, Vygotsky, children need to be sufficiently challenged.
 He introduced the concept of the zone of proximal development, which encompasses the activities that children can do with guidance.

 (Source: Open University)